symlex/di-microkernel/README.md

     app:
         class: Symfony\Component\Console\Application
+        public: true
         arguments: [%app.name%, %app.version%]
         calls:
             - [ add, [ "@doctrine.migrations.migrate" ] ]
 ```

-This provides a uniform approach for bootstrapping Web applications like `Silex\Application` or command-line
+This provides a uniform approach for bootstrapping Web applications like `Silex\Application`,
-applications like `Symfony\Component\Console\Application` using the same kernel.
-The result is much cleaner and
+`Symlex\Application\Web` or command-line applications like `Symfony\Component\Console\Application` using the same kernel.
-leaner than the usual bootstrap and configuration madness you know from many frameworks.
+The result is much cleaner and leaner than the usual bootstrap and configuration madness you know from many frameworks.

 The kernel base class can be extended to customize it for a specific purpose such as long running console applications: